 |142||169||0.88 (0.70, 1.10)||0.246|

 |Contralateral Breast Cancer||37||53|

 |Deaths Without Recurrence or Contralateral Breast Cancer||135||116|

 Updated analyses were conducted at a median follow-up of 62 months.
-In the Letrozole arm, 71% of the patients were treated for a least 3 years and 58% of patients completed at least 4.5 years of extended adjuvant treatment.
-After the unblinding of the study at a median follow-up of 28 months, approximately 60% of the selected patients in the placebo arm opted to switch to Letrozole.
+In the Letrozole tablets arm, 71% of the patients were treated for at least 3 years and 58% of patients completed at least 4.5 years of extended adjuvant treatment.
+After the unblinding of the study at a median follow-up of 28 months, approximately 60% of the selected patients in the placebo arm opted to switch to Letrozole tablets.

-A randomized, double-blind, multinational trial compared Letrozole 2.5 mg with tamoxifen 20 mg in 916 postmenopausal patients with locally advanced (Stage IIIB or loco-regional recurrence not amenable to treatment with surgery or radiation) or metastatic breast cancer.
+A randomized, double-blind, multinational trial (P025) compared Letrozole tablets 2.5 mg with tamoxifen 20 mg in 916 postmenopausal patients with locally advanced (Stage IIIB or loco-regional recurrence not amenable to treatment with surgery or radiation) or metastatic breast cancer.
 Time to progression (TTP) was the primary endpoint of the trial.
-Selected baseline characteristics for this study are shown in Table 10.
+Selected baseline characteristics for this study are shown in Table 11.

 |Stage of Disease|

 |Dominant Site of Disease|